A guide to the major sports events of 2019

 Judoka at the World Judo Championships had an early peek at how preparations are going for the Olympic Games, as this year's championships doubled as the test event for next year's big spectacle.

 What?
 UIPM Pentathlon World Championships (visit our event page)

 Where?
 Budapest, Hundary

 When?
 2–9 September 2019

-Three athletes per gender qualify from the Modern Pentathlon World Championships for Tokyo 2020.
-The UIPM 2019 World Cup Final (27 June) in Tokyo will be the Olympic Games test event.
+Three athletes per gender qualified from the Modern Pentathlon World Championships for Tokyo 2020.
+The UIPM 2019 World Cup Final (27 June) in Tokyo served the Olympic Games test event.

 Where?
 Linz-Ottensheim, Austria

 When?
 25 August–1 September 2019

 You can read the Olympic Channel's preview of the World Rugby Sevens Series here.